redwoodjs/redwoodjs-com-archive/docs/graphql.md

 }
 ```

-The terminological way of saying this is, to create a resolver for a field on a type, in the service, export an object with the same name as the type that has a property with the same name as the field.
+The terminological way of saying this is, to create a resolver for a field on a type, in the Service, export an object with the same name as the type that has a property with the same name as the field.

 Sometimes you want to do this since you can do things like add completely custom fields this way: